saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 - Using an image from the Avail Docker Hub repository.
 - Adding any desired chain flags after the image name, such as `--rpc`.

-check the docker logs to see if the node is working fine or not .
+Inspect the Docker logs to verify that the node is functioning as expected.

 ```bash
 ubuntu:/mnt/avail# docker ps